VoxLogicA-Project/Polyhedra-minimisation/README.md

 The script creates a directory `..experiments/triangleRB/results` containing the file `originalResults.json`, namely an atom file whose size is compatible with that of the original poset model, and that thus can be used as an atom file in the `PolyVisualiser`.
 It is hence possible to compare the results of the model checking procedure on both the original model and the minimised one.

+After completing experiments, it is possible to clean all the directories by running the following:

+`python3 cleanall.py`

 ## Automated experiments

 In order to facilitate the process of reproducing the maze experiments proposed in the paper, we also provide a python script that performs all the aforementioned steps at once.
 This can be run as follows from the main directory: